oweisse/pysignal/README.md

 ## 2. Using Spectrum Analyzer (SA124B) and Tracking Generator (TG124A):
 -------------------------------------------------------------
 Use "SignalHound" class, in pysignal.py.
 See main() for example (commented out).
-The resulting file can be parsed in Matlab by using ParseBinarySweepFile.m
+The resulting file can be parsed in Matlab by using ParseBinarySweepFile.m.
+Also works on a virtual machine.

 ```
 signalHound = SignalHound()